Meet the Owner

 But what if you have a screw or a bolt, not a nail?
 Maybe you need to reach people working in Cool Springs, where there are few billboards.
 Maybe you have a product that people need to feel and touch to understand and you need a mobile demonstration unit.
 Maybe you need to reach truckers or workers at a particular manufacturing facility or you want to reach travelers going through the Nashville Airport.

 Because Eric Hutton, the owner of the Hutton Advertising in Nashville, has a unique career listening to people and crafting different messages for different situations, you can be assured he is not looking at everything as a nail.

 Eric Hutton started his professional career as an environmental engineer working for Tennessee’s Division of Pollution Prevention and Environmental Awareness.
 Sometimes he analyzed data so policymakers could talk intelligently to the press.
 Sometimes he made financial arguments to business owners about some methods to save money and protect the environment.
 Sometimes he talked to Tennessee residents and other times he designed training seminars.
 In his next jobs he focused on air pollution permits as a state engineer and as a consultant, where he crafted letters that succinctly explained the technical options in a particular situation or why a facility violated a particular regulation.

-In both of these jobs he also wrote databases to collect and report on environmental data as well as to make it accessible to average people.
+Throuhout that time he also wrote databases to collect and report on environmental data as well as to make it accessible to average people.
 So in 2003, Eric started Practical Programs Inc and began programming websites.